mypiaware/virtual-radar-server-installation/README.md

 This script may be safely ran multiple times if wanting to change a few of the settings from the original installation.

-This script has been confirmed to work with VRS version 2.4.4 (the latest official release) on Raspberry Pi OS Buster (32-bit -- Desktop & Lite), Debian 10 and Fedora 33.
+This script has been confirmed to work with VRS version 2.4.4 (the latest stable release) on Raspberry Pi OS Buster (32-bit -- Desktop & Lite), Debian 10 and Fedora 33.
 This script may also install on other popular Linux distributions.
 However, please read the important note below regarding other operating systems and the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).
 Note that "Raspberry Pi OS" was recently known as "Raspbian".

+For anyone interested in trying the preview version (ver 3.0.0 Beta), this installation script offers the choice to install the preview version instead of the stable version (ver 2.4.4).
+Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make the preview version the better choice.

 The author of this VRS installation script has nothing to do with the creation, development or support of VRS.
 Please visit the VRS website and also consider donating towards this amazing project:  [www.virtualradarserver.co.uk](http://www.virtualradarserver.co.uk/ "Virtual Radar Server")